Relax on a coconut plantation.

 The specialist who designs your trip to Sri Lanka will have explored the country many times and, in some cases, lived there.
 Their first-hand knowledge gives us the belief that no other travel company can match our expertise in helping you plan your trip.
 Your dedicated specialist will take the time to understand your preferences and build them into an itinerary to match, working to your budget.
-He or she will keep perfecting it until you’re completely happy and ready to book.Watch our tailor-made process ›
+He or she will keep perfecting it until you’re completely happy and ready to book.Find out what sets us apart ›

 When to go

 Drag the slider to see monthly temperature and rainfall for this itinerary